Understanding OS Security: Threats and Security Controls

 There are three types of penetration testing, each of which provides different types of insights into operating system security and potential for exploitation:

 - White Box: The penetration tester has full technical knowledge of the system being tested.

 - Grey Box: The pentester has limited technical knowledge of the system being tested.

 - Black Box: The pentester doesn’t have any prior technical knowledge of the system being tested.

 Improving Operating System Security with Hysolate

-Hysolate is a full OS isolation solution for Windows10, splitting your endpoint into a more secure corporate zone and a less secure zone for daily tasks.
+Hysolate is a full OS isolation solution for Windows10 or Windows 11, splitting your endpoint into a more secure corporate zone and a less secure zone for daily tasks.
 This means that one OS can be reserved for corporate access, with strict networking and security policies, and the other can be a more open zone for accessing untrusted websites and applications.

 Hysolate sits on the user endpoint so provides a good UX, but is managed by a granular management console via the cloud.
 This means that admins can monitor and control exactly what their team is using the isolated OS environment for, and it can easily be wiped if threats are detected.
 Hysolate is easy to deploy, and can be scaled to your entire team, not just the technical members.
 Hysolate isolates applications, websites, documents and peripherals, giving you improved security and manageability.